44 Hemostasis

 Common Pathway

 Both the intrinsic and extrinsic pathways lead to the common pathway, in which fibrin is produced to seal off the vessel.
 Once factor X has been activated the enzyme prothrombinase converts factor II into the active enzyme thrombin.
-Then, thrombin converts factor I, the insoluble fibrinogen, into the soluble fibrin protein strands.
+Then, thrombin converts factor I, the soluble fibrinogen, into the insoluble fibrin protein strands.
 Factor XIII then stabilizes the fibrin clot.

 Fibrinolysis

 The stabilized clot is acted upon by contractile proteins within the platelets.
 As these proteins contract, they pull on the fibrin threads, bringing the edges of the clot more tightly together, somewhat as we do when tightening loose shoelaces.
-This process also wrings out of the clot a small amount of fluid called serum, which is blood plasma without its clotting factors.
+This process also wrings a small amount of fluid (serum) out of the clot, which is blood plasma without its clotting factors.

 Summary